 - 1 teaspoon lemon zest, from 1 small lemon

 - Preheat the oven to 350 degrees F. Wrap a 9 inch springform pan with 1-2 layers of aluminum foil, covering the bottom and the sides.
 Cut a circle of parchment paper for the bottom of the pan, and spray lightly with oil.

-- In a medium bowl, add the cookie crumbs, melted coconut oil and sugar.
+- In a medium bowl, add the cookie crumbs, melted vegan butter and sugar.
 Stir well to combine, then press down into the bottom of the prepared pan.
 Press down firmly and evenly, going up the sides a little.
 Set aside.

 - In the bowl of an electric mixer with the whisk attachment, or using a handheld mixer, beat the vegan cream cheese until smooth, about 1 minute.